deniskirbaba/low-level-programming/README.md

 # Low-level programming course

-This repository contains labs, notes, and materials for the C programming course on Stepik platform https://stepik.org/course/73618/.
+This repository contains labs, notes, and materials for the low-level programming course.
+ * C-language course at Stepik platform https://stepik.org/course/73618/